gzt5142/OrientationTools/README.md

 ### Python Toolbox for ArcGIS Pro: Surface Orientation Toolbox

 * __Study DEM__ -- Tool to process DEM inputs and generate the multi-band raster dataset representing the surface normal vectors used by all of the tools listed below.
-Surface normal vectors are derived from gradient.
-Two methods are offered as options for calculating gradient.
-Horn is the default, which will generate vectors which agree with Esri's hillshade output best.
+Surface normal vectors are derived from gradient obtained via a Sobel operator.
 The output from this tool should be placed in a geodatabase.
 It will be a 4-band raster, with the bands being:
     * DEM -- A copy of the elevation data
     * Nx -- The X component of the surface normal vector